Hemamagam/Project-5-Telcom-Data-Analysis-Streamlit-Web-page-creation/README.md

 - Overview of users behaviour on applications - xDr Session Duration, Total DL, Total UL etc.

 **Task 2 -User Engagement Analysis**
+  - Track the user's engagement using session frequency, Duration of the session, the session total trafic (DL and UL)